ForceCLI/force/docs/force_login.md

-                                         'test', or full instance url -k, --key string                       JWT signing key filename -p, --password string                  password for SOAP login --scratch                          create new scratch org and log in -s, --skip                             skip login if already authenticated and only save token (useful with SSO) -u, --user string                      username for SOAP login
+                                         'test', or full instance url -k, --key string                       JWT signing key filename -p, --password string                  password for SOAP login -s, --skip                             skip login if already authenticated and only save token (useful with SSO) -u, --user string                      username for SOAP login
 ```